Weekly Trader's Outlook

 Market Breadth:

 The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
-Stocks are on track for modest losses this week but market breadth (as measured by the 200-day SMA threshold) was little changed.
-On a week-over-week basis, the SPX (white line) breadth improved to 47.20% from 45.00%, the CCMP (blue line) ticked down to 32.88% from 33.32%, and the the RTY (red line) is essentially unchanged at 33.28% versus 33.58%.
+Stocks are down modestly this week, but market breadth improved, albeit from depressed levels.
+On a week-over-week basis, the SPX (white line) breadth moved up to 29.40% from 26.40%, the CCMP (blue line) ticked up to 18.94% from 16.50%, and the the RTY (red line) expanded to 16.42% versus 13.38%.

 Source: Bloomberg L.P.